Homemade Gluten-Free Gravy – Winter comfort food at its best!

 This is one cooking that I find relaxing and rewarding to make.
 Put some soothing music on, turn a candle on and stir away to make your very own homemade gravy.
 You’ll never buy a store-bought gravy again!

 - Large roasting pan

-- 2 tablespoons olive oil
+- 2 tbsp olive oil

-- 2 carrots, cleaned, unpeeled, chopped coarsely
+- 2 carrots, unpeeled, chopped coarsely

-- 2 celery, cleaned, chopped coarsely
+- 2 celery, chopped coarsely

-- 1 onion, halved, with skin on
+- 1 onion, halved, with the skin left on

-- 3 garlic cloves, with skin on
+- 3 garlic cloves, with the skin left on

-- 3 sprigs of fresh rosemary
+- 3 sprigs fresh rosemary

 - 5 fresh sage leaves